 Once you have received your certificate of no impediment, you must send it to the wedding official who is going to perform your wedding ceremony.
 If you include the address of your wedding official on the personal declaration form, the Norwegian Tax Administration will send the certificate directly to them.

 The wedding ceremony

-You can choose the type of wedding ceremony you prefer, for example, you may choose to have a church wedding or a civil wedding ceremony at a district court.
-From 1 January 2018, Norweegian municipalities will be responsible for civil wedding ceremonies.
+You can choose the type of wedding ceremony you prefer, for example, you may choose to have a church wedding or a civil wedding ceremony.
+Norwegian municipalities are responsible for civil wedding ceremonies.